The Rook Monoid is Lexicographically Shellable: Background

-Let $G$ be a reductive group.
-Fix a maximal torus $T$ and a Borel subgroup $B$ such that $T\subset B\subset G$.
-The {\em Weyl group} $W$ associated with $(G,T)$ is defined to be the quotient group $W=N_G(T)/T$, where $N_G(T)$ is the normalizer of $T$ in $G$.
-In the case of $G=GL_n$ the Weyl group is isomorphic to the symmetric group $S_n$.
-The Bruhat-Chevalley order on the Weyl group $W$ is defined by $w \leq v \iff Bw B \subseteq \overline{B v B}$.
-It is shown by different authors that the Bruhat-Chevalley orders are lexicographically shellable (see \cite{Proctor82}, \cite{BjornerWachs}, and in the special case of the symmetric group, see \cite{Edelman}).
+Let $G$ be a connected reductive complex algebraic group.
+We fix a maximal torus $T$, and a Borel subgroup $B$ in $G$ such that $T\subset B\subset G$.
+Then the {\em Weyl group} of $(G,T)$ is the quotient group $W:=N_G(T)/T$, where $N_G(T)$ is the normalizer of $T$ in $G$.
+Note that for the pair $(GL_n,T)$, where $T$ is the maximal torus of diagonal matrices in $GL_n$, the Weyl group is isomorphic to the symmetric group, $S_n$.
+The Bruhat-Chevalley order on a Weyl group $W$ is defined by $w \leq v \iff Bw B \subseteq \overline{B v B}\ \text{ for } v,w\in W$.
+It is well-known that such orders are lexicographically shellable, see \cite{BW82, Edelman81,Proctor82}.

-The generalization of the Bruhat-Chevalley ordering in the realm of algebraic monoids is due to Renner, \cite{Renner86}.
-An algebraic monoid is an algebraic variety $M$ together with an associative binary operation $m:M\times M \rightarrow M$ which is a morphism of varieties.
+An algebraic monoid is an algebraic variety $M$ together with an associative multiplication morphism $m: M\times M \rightarrow M$ such that there is a neutral element.
+For an algebraic monoid $M$, the {\em unit-group}, that is the group of invertible elements of $M$, has the structure of an algebraic group.
+A {\em reductive monoid} is an algebraic monoid $M$ such that the unit-group of $M$ is a connected reductive algebraic group.

-An interesting class of algebraic monoids can be described as follows.
+Interesting examples of reductive monoids are built from representations.
 Let $\rho: G_0 \rightarrow GL(V)$ be a rational representation of a semisimple algebraic group $G_0$.
-By abuse of notation, let $K^*$ denote the scalar matrices in the (affine) space $End(V)$ of linear transformations on $V$.
-Then, the Zariski closure $M=\overline{K^*\cdot \rho(G_0)}$ in $End(V)$ is a {\em reductive monoid.}
+Let us denote by $\C^*$ the multiplicative group of nonzero scalar matrices in $End(V)$.
+Then the Zariski closure $M:=\overline{\C^*\cdot \rho(G_0)}$ in $End(V)$ has the structure of a reductive monoid.
+The normality of such monoids is intimately related to the highest weight of the representation, see~\cite{DeConcini}.